Marco Reus: Club career

-Early years
+Rot Weiss Ahlen

 Reus was born in Dortmund, North Rhine-Westphalia.
 He began to play football for his hometown club Post SV Dortmund in 1994 and joined the youth ranks of Borussia Dortmund in 1996.
 He played for Borussia Dortmund until he left for the U-19 team of Rot Weiss Ahlen in the summer of 2006.
 During his first year there, he played as an attacking midfielder and was featured in six games for the club's second team, which played in the Westphalia league at the time.
 He scored a goal in each of his first two games.
-The following year, he was able to break into Ahlen's first team, which played in the German third division at the time.
-He featured in 16 games that season, two of which he started.
+The following year, he was able to break into Ahlen's first team, which played in the then German third division, today's fourth tier Regionalliga Nord.
+He would wear the number 47 that season.
+Reus featured in 16 games that season, two of which he started.
 His only goal came on the last matchday, where he played the full 90 minutes for the first time that season, and propelled the team to promotion into the 2.
 Bundesliga.
-In 2008–09, as a 19-year-old, he had his definitive breakthrough as a professional football player, playing 27 games and scoring four goals.
+In 2008–09, as a 19-year-old, he had his definitive breakthrough as a professional football player, playing 27 games and scoring four goals, while playing in the shirt number 18.

 Borussia Mönchengladbach

-On 25 May 2009, Reus signed a four-year contract with Bundesliga club Borussia Mönchengladbach.
+On 25 May 2009, Reus signed a four-year contract with Bundesliga club Borussia Mönchengladbach, receiving the shirt number 11.
 On 28 August, he scored his first Bundesliga goal in a game against Mainz 05 after a 50-metre solo run, and since then became a prolific goalscorer for his club under Lucien Favre.

 On 20 August 2010, Reus scored his first Bundesliga brace in an eventual loss against Mainz 05.

-At the start of the 2011–12 season, Reus began the season in fine form, scoring 10 goals in his first 13 matches, including his first ever Bundesliga hat-trick in a 5-0 trashing against Werder Bremen on 19 November.
+At the start of the 2011–12 season, Reus began the season in fine form, scoring 10 goals in his first 13 matches, including his first ever Bundesliga hat-trick in a 5–0 win against Werder Bremen on 19 November.
 His contract with Gladbach was set to expire in 2015 and reportedly had a buy-out clause of €18 million.
-Reus mentioned that his role model was Tomáš Rosický.
+Reus mentioned that his role model was Tomáš Rosický, who played for Borussia Dortmund, Reus' city of birth and former club.